 - The plan’s definition of when a commission is earned or accrues;

-- The amount of duties remaining, if any, needed to be performed to complete the sale at the time of the employee’s departure;
+- The duties, if any, needed to be performed to complete the sale at the time of the employee’s departure;

-- The employer’s custom or practice of paying other departed employees; and
+- The employer’s custom or practice of paying commissions and bonuses to departed employees; and

-- Whether or not the employer discharged the employee with good cause or the employee voluntarily resigned.
+- Whether the employer involuntarily discharged the employee with good cause or the employee voluntarily resigned.

 While an employee's entitlement to unpaid commissions and bonuses requires a case-by-case legal analysis, certain general rules may be applicable: